phips/stocks/README.md

     curl -H 'Accept: text/csv' "http://localhost:5000/api/v1/stocks"

 However, often this is inefficient; you will want only part of the data, possibly aggregated.
 You can specify which fields you want by listing them in a comma-separated list in the `fields` query parameter.
-Each field can be either just the field name or it can have a colon-prepanded operation.
+Each field can be either just the field name or it can have a colon-prepended operation.
 The operation can be `groupby` or `sum`, using the standard SQL semantics.
 For example:

     curl -H 'Accept: text/csv' "http://localhost:5000/api/v1/stocks?fields=groupby:ticker,sum:volume"